-2. When you go to your visa interview, your passport should be valid for six more months.
+2. When you go to your visa interview, your passport should be valid for at least six more months.
 If your passport will not be valid for six more months, we advise you to apply for a student passport or renew your current passport.
 To get a student passport, you need to be registered with a university in Turkey or apply to the Ministry of National Education for a Special Student Status with your I-20 or DS-2019 form and other necessary documents.
 With this status you can renew your passport at the General Directorate of the Turkish National Police without paying any fee.

 3. Carefully read the SEVIS (Student and Exchange Visitor Information System) Form which will come with your I-20 or DS-2019 form.
 With your SEVIS number which is indicated on the form, you need to pay the SEVIS fee through www.fmjfee.com with your credit card.
 Do not forget to print the receipt.
 It is important that you make the payment three days before your visa interview in order for your payment to be seen online.

 4. In order to get a visa appointment from the U.S. Embassy in Ankara or the Consulate in İstanbul, you need to select the location where you will be applying for your visa on https://ceac.state.gov/genniv/.
 After this, you should fill in the electronic visa application form DS-160 and print the Confirmation Page which has your personal information and barcode confirmation number.
-Then you need to pay the Visa Application Fee and select the Turkish Post Office branch (PTT) where you will pick up your passport with visa.
-In order to learn the payment options of the $160 Visa Application Fee, you should visit https://usvisa-info.com/.
-Detailed information about how to get a visa appointment can be found on turkish.turkey.usembassy.gov/adim_1_randevu.html.
+Then you need to pay the visa application fee and select the Turkish Post Office branch (PTT) where you will pick up your passport with the issued visa.
+In order to learn the payment options of the $160 visa application fee, you should visit https://usvisa-info.com/.
+Detailed information about how to get a visa appointment and the documents you need to prepare can be found on the U.S. Embassy web site.

-11. Students need to carry their passports and I-20 or DS-2019 forms with them at all times during their travels and when they arrive in the U.S.A.
+10. Students need to carry their passports and I-20 or DS-2019 forms with them at all times during their travels and when they arrive in the U.S.A.
 If you are going to leave the United States while continuing your program, you need to take the signature of your international student adviser.
 Otherwise, there may be difficulties getting back into the U.S.A.